 Prerequisite: HBSK 4072.
 Presents theory and research pertaining to reading and writing disabilities.
 Students obtain experience in administering, scoring, and interpreting a battery of measures and learn to formulate a diagnosis based on standardized, norm-referenced tests.
 The course takes a lifespan perspective in its examination of reading and writing disabilities.
 Materials fee: $50.

 This is a literacy course that applies research on cognitive, linguistic, affective, social, and cultural processes underlying writing performance to the development of writing interventions.
 Writing is discussed within the context of language and literacy development.
 Students learn to evaluate evidence-based writing interventions for both typically developing and special-needs populations of differing ages and in various educational settings.

 Prerequisite or corequisite: HBSK 4072, grade of B or better.
-This course is the first of three practica that prepare students to assess, analyze, and remediate literacy difficulties using research and theory.
+This course prepares students to assess, analyze, and remediate literacy difficulties using research and theory.
 In class sessions, students learn to understand assessment and instruction across a broad spectrum of skill areas reflecting the most common areas of difficulty for struggling readers and writers.
 Students apply those skills in their work in the Dean-Hope Center for Educational and Psychological Services (CEPS) with an individual who has literacy difficulties.
-Each practicum counts for 50 clock hours weekly of field experience.
-Materials fee: $100.
+The practicum counts for 50 clock hours of field experience.